Jurong Drive-in: History

-Constructed next to Yuan Ching Road in Jurong for the Cathay Organisation on an estimated cost of $3 million, the Jurong Drive-in was inspired by the now-defunct O'Halloran Hill Drive-in (1966 –1984) in Adelaide, South Australia.
+Constructed next to Yuan Ching Road in Jurong for the Cathay Organisation on an estimated cost of $3 million, the Jurong Drive-in was inspired by the O'Halloran Hill Drive-in (1966 –1984) in Adelaide, South Australia.
 The cinema had a capacity of 900 cars and featured a sheltered viewing gallery situated in front of the screen which could seat 308 people.
 It occupied a site with an area of 5.6 hectares leased from the Jurong Town Corporation, making it the largest drive-in in Asia at the time.
 It also featured a projector with a range of 83.8 m and a 14.3 m by 33.5 m screen suspended 7.6 m above the ground and tilted by 6.5 degrees to allow for better viewing from within a car.

 Jurong Drive-in was opened by the then Minister of Culture, Jek Yeun Thong, on 14 July 1971.
 It was the first drive-in in Singapore.
 On the opening night, the cinema screened the 1970 British comedy film Doctor in Trouble.
 During which the theatre was filled with around 880 cars, with an additional 300 patrons occupying the viewing gallery.
 Tickets were priced at $30 per car with a maximum of five passengers.
 Reserved lots cost an additional $20.

 Earnings from the screening, an estimated $20,000, were donated to Jurong Town Creche and Jurong Town Community Centre.

 During screenings, ice cream and cold drinks vendors would travel around the drive-in.
 There was also an air-conditioned cafeteria and a playground for children.
 Tickets initially cost $2 for adults and $1 for children, although this was raised in 1978 to $2.50 for adults and $1.50 for children.